Celerium/Datto-PowerShellWrapper/docs/site/SaaS/Set-DattoBulkSeatChange.md

 ## PARAMETERS

 ### -saasCustomerId
-Defines the id of the Organization to set SaaS information from
+Defines the id of the Datto SaaS organization

 ```yaml
 Type: String